What is Satisfactory Academic Progress?

 Treatment of Courses

-Grades earned at another institution by a student who transfers into JHU Grad Program will not be included in the determination of the passing grade of “B.”
+Grades earned at another institution by a student who transfers into JHU SOM will not be included in the determination of the passing grade of “P.”

 Students may receive financial aid funding for the repeat of a failing grade or withdrawal of any class or classes.
 Repeat of the same course may only be funded one additional time.
 Every attempt of a repeated course counts as attempted towards completion rate but it only counts once as completed.

-The period of time for which a student received an approved leave of absence will be excluded from the maximum time frame required to complete their program.
+The period of time for which a student received an approved leave of absence or SIR will be excluded from the maximum time frame required to complete their program.